 Watch out for These High-Cost Lenders and Their Bank Partners

-LoanMart (under the ChoiceCash brand) uses FDIC-supervised Community Capital Bank (Utah) to make auto-title loans in DC and 16 states, most of which restrict or disallow high-cost auto title lending: California, Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Michigan, Mississippi, Oklahoma, Ohio, Oregon, South Dakota, Tennessee, Texas, and Washington.
-A sample loan is a 3-year, $3,000 loan at 170% APR with 36 monthly payments totaling $15,431.04.
-LoanMart also makes auto-title loans directly in five states.
+Wheels Financial Group, LLC dba LoanMart (under the ChoiceCash brand) uses FDIC-supervised Community Capital Bank (Utah) to make auto-title loans in several states, most of which restrict or disallow high-cost auto title lending.
+A sample loan formerly on LoanMart’s website was a 3-year, $3,000 loan at 170% APR with 36 monthly payments totaling $15,431.04.
+LoanMart also makes auto-title loans directly in a number of states.
 LoanMart does not operate in other states.